WarrenU/energy-usage/README.md

 - **Mock S3 and Local DynamoDB:** Files are saved to a local directory (mock S3) and DynamoDB Local is used for development.
 In production, you would use AWS S3 and managed DynamoDB for durability, scalability, and security.
 - **No Authentication:** The project does not implement authentication or authorization for simplicity.
 In a real-world scenario, you would secure the API endpoints.
 - **Minimal Frontend:** The frontend is a simple HTML/JS/CSS app for demonstration.
 For a richer user experience, a framework like React could be used.
 - **No Automated Testing:** There are no automated tests included.
-For production, unit and integration tests are recommended.
+For production, unit and integration tests would be present.

-These trade-offs were made to keep the project focused, easy to run locally.
+These trade-offs were made to keep the project focused and easy to run locally.

 ---